tidy-finance/website/docs/20_data.md

 ## Daily CRSP data

 Before we turn to accounting data, we also want to provide a proposal for downloading daily CRSP data.
-While the monthly data from above typically fits into your memory and can be downloaded in a meaningful amount of time, this is usually not true for daily return data.
+While the monthly data from above typically fit into your memory and can be downloaded in a meaningful amount of time, this is usually not true for daily return data.
 The daily CRSP data file is substantially larger than monthly data and can exceed 20GB.
 This has two important implications: You cannot hold all the daily return data in your memory (hence it is not possible to copy the entire data set to your local database), and in our experience, the download usually crashes (or never stops) because it is too much data for the WRDS cloud to prepare and send to your R session.

 There is a solution to this challenge.
 As with many 'big data' problems, you can split up the big task into several smaller tasks that are easy to handle.
 That is, instead of downloading data about many stocks all at once, download the data in small batches for each stock consecutively.
 Such operations can be implemented in `for` loops, where we download, prepare, and store the data for a single stock in each iteration.
-This operation might nonetheless take a couple of hours, so you have to be patient either way (we often run such code over night).
+This operation might nonetheless take a couple of hours, so you have to be patient either way (we often run such code overnight).
 To keep track of the progress, you can use `txtProgressBar()`.
 Eventually, we end up with more than 68 million rows of daily return data.
 Note that we only store the identifying information that we actually need, namely `permno`, `date`, and `month` alongside the excess returns.
 We thus ensure that our local database contains only the data we actually use and that we can load the full daily data into our memory later.

 ```r